Photo-of-Sajini-Ponmala

 I know I haven’t found my passions fully yet and that I am in the process of discovering myself.

-Gratitude for this and more to come.. :-
+Gratitude for this and more to come..

-I love the smell of freshly cut grass when I mow my garden.
-I enjoy swimming in the local pool.
-I like to say I am adventurous.
+in a quiet & serene community with a lot of greenery, lakes, ducks & swans.
+The smell of freshly cut grass when I mow my garden gives me joy.
+Swimming in the local pool is amazing.
+I would like to say I am adventurous.

-I recall canoeing on River Thames with the enthusiastic, young & helpful members of the Chiswick canoe club several Sundays a few years back.
-That was surely an exhilarating experience.
-I would love to do more.
+The best I remember doing was canoeing on the River Thames with the enthusiastic, young & helpful members of the Chiswick canoe club several Sundays, a few years back.

+Travelling with family and seeing new places is always fun.
 My family will always be that something I am always grateful for.

 So the journey continues..